-Risk Management
+Risk management

 During its existence, the KORADO Group has built up a very stable and financially strong portfolio of customers.
-However, our participation in a number of Eastern markets (Russia, Ukraine, Belarus, etc.) entails a number of specifics and payments from these territories must be adequately ensured.
+However, our participation in a number of Eastern markets entails a number of specifics and payments from these territories must be adequately ensured.
+Following the start of the military conflict in Ukraine, credit risk insurance companies cancelled coverage for Ukrainian and Russian customers.
+We managed to collect their debts.
 Addressing new customers from non-traditional territories brings an increased level of credit risk.
 In this context, the long-term strategy of very strict perceptions of credit risk is more than justified.
-Also, in 2021, as in previous years, the KORADO Group did not suffer any significant damages associated with any failure to pay outstanding debts or questionable payments of receivables; we always managed to resolve all disputes in cooperation with specialised credit insurance companies.
+Also, in 2022, as in previous years, the KORADO Group did not suffer any significant damages associated with any failure to pay outstanding debts or questionable payments of receivables; we always managed to resolve all disputes in cooperation with specialised credit insurance companies and collection agencies.